TeleDark/SendMassage_telegramrobot/README.md

-# Telegram robot to send text, photos and songs to your channel
+# Telegram robot to send Message, photos and Songs to your channel

 - quran
 - music